Emulator000/pdfiller/README.md

 # PDFiller
-PDF Form filler API with a built-in reverse proxy with Ngnix
+PDF Form filler API with a built-in reverse proxy with Nginx

 ## Running the web service
 The application uses `docker-compose` in order to run all the needed services.
 You have to install last Docker CE with Docker compose in order to run it.